 The Kell Container Corporation Scholarship for Student-Faculty Collaborative Research

-This scholarship was created and is endowed through the generosity of Kell Container Corporation of Chippewa Falls, Wisconsin, in order to offer a premier award for an undergraduate student who is involved in student-faculty research collaboration at UW-Eau Claire.
-The $2,700 scholarship will include a student stipend and project expense funds.
-The faculty mentor will receive a $2,300 summer stipend during the project period.
+The Kell Container Corporation Scholarship for Student-Faculty Collaborative Research was created and is endowed through the generosity of Kell Container Corporation of Chippewa Falls, Wisconsin, in order to offer a premier award for an undergraduate student who is involved in student-faculty research collaboration at UW-Eau Claire.
+The $2,500 scholarship will be supplemented by a student stipend and project expense funds.
+The faculty mentor will receive a summer stipend during the project period.
 These supplements to the scholarship will be awarded as a Student-Faculty Research Collaboration or Summer Research Experience for Undergraduates grant through the Office of Research and Sponsored Programs.

 The recipient will be an undergraduate student with junior or senior standing at UW-Eau Claire during the award period.
 The recipient will have conducted outstanding collaborative research or demonstrated the potential for outstanding undergraduate research.
 Students from all disciplines may apply.

 D. Application Process:

 Working with the Faculty Mentor

 Before beginning the application, the student should consult with their faculty mentor for advice in writing the proposal.

 Before beginning the application, the student should notify their faculty mentor to expect two emails from "Gold for Blugolds Scholarship Network" or "email@example.com".
 The first email requests a letter of recommendation for the student.
 The second email requests the faculty mentor's CV.
 The student's name will appear in the subject line of the emails.
 The mentor uploads these confidential documents directly online; they do not print and mail their documents.

 Preparing the Proposal